-This Dutch Apple Loaf was first made too many years ago to count by my sister, who passed away suddenly four and a half years ago.
+This Dutch Apple Bread was first made too many years ago to count by my sister, who passed away suddenly ten years ago.

 I remember she made it the first time at Christmas, and I loved it at first bite.
 It became along with my Mom’s so delicious Christmas cookies a Christmas tradition.

 I think I ate that Apple Loaf before during and after Christmas dinner and all day long.